worktheclock/replit.github.io/classrooms/intro.md

 # Introduction to Classrooms

-## What are Repl.it Classrooms?
+## What are Replit Classrooms?

-A Repl.it classroom is a collection of assignments with additional autograding functionality.
+A Replit classroom is a collection of assignments with additional autograding functionality.
 It can be used as a sole learner who wants to practice programming in a specific language, or it can be used by teachers and instructors to deliver programming instructional material to their students.